Gkicks/expense-tracker/README.md

 # Testing

-Please refer to the testing information in the seperate [TESTING.md] file(/testing.md)
+Please refer to the testing information in the seperate [TESTING.md](/testing.md)  file

 # Credits